 Glue business cards in your book.
 Let them write their email addresses or contact information.

 Tell them to do it both in your language and their own.
-Translate a few local words and phrases in your journal.
+Translate a few local words and phrases in your travel journal.

 3. Add sketches to your travel diary